-Functional attributes are explained in ???
+Functional attributes are explained in OK Geometry Basic reference manual.

 In this section we present an overview of the representational attributes of standard geometry objects (points, lines, line segments, circles, arcs, conics, triangle cubics).
-Such attributes are not considered by OK Geometry but can make the construction easy to understand and in concordance to the users' aesthetics.
+OK Geometry ignores such attributes when observing configurations, but they can make the construction easy to understand and in they can please the users' aesthetics.

 Some representational attributes are standard and convey relevant information, e.g., congruence sign, arrow on a line segment.
-Note that additional information to any objects can be added with the Marker command (such information appears only when the mouse is on the object, see ???).
+Note that additional information to any objects can be added with the Marker command (such information appears only when the mouse is on the object, see the Mark|Marker command).